vrona/FHE.Chess/docs/Project_Flow.md

 <br/>

 ## #1 Problematic
-At the core of this project are the questions: how an AI would play chess and then how to train it? <br>
+At the core of this project are the questions: <br>
+- how an AI would play chess? (underlying question, how human plays chess?)
+- how to train her? <br>
 Because we didn't want to reinvente the wheel (see well known chess engines: [Stockfish](https://stockfishchess.org) < [AlphaZero](https://arxiv.org/abs/1712.01815) < [LCZero (LeelaChessZero)](https://lczero.org)) but saving money and time, a straight forward solution came up thanks to rationalization.

 Let's pick up stones and fill our bag.
 - 1st stone in the bag: the environment is a chessboard of 64 (8*8) squares,
 - 2nd stone: each type of piece has an importance/value,
 - 3rd stone: each type of piece obeys to its own rule of movement (correlated with the 3rd),
-- 4th stone: chess is about taking a double decisions.
-Based on a context (localization of all the white and black pieces on the chessboard), White selects a piece from a "Source" location to a "Target" destination,
+- 4th stone: chess is about taking a several dimension of decisions.
+Based on a current context (localization of all the white and black pieces on the chessboard) and an assessement of multiple future contexts, White decides to selects a piece from a "Source" location to a "Target" destination.
-- 5th stone: to tend to a specific context, the probability tree from a "Source"/"Target" couple is very large.
-The exploration of branches (all branches tackled by [Alpha-Beta pruning](https://www.chessprogramming.org/Alpha-Beta) with a limited depth in the tree used by Stockfish, or some of them but until the very end of the game like Alpha-zero with [MCTS](https://web.archive.org/web/20180623055344/http://mcts.ai/about/index.html)) is what it takes to build a robust chess engine,
+- 5th stone: to tend to a specific context, the probability tree from a "Source"/"Target" couple is very large. <br>
+The exploration of branches (all branches tackled by [Alpha-Beta pruning](https://www.chessprogramming.org/Alpha-Beta) with a limited depth in the tree used by Stockfish, or some of them but until the very end of the game like Alpha-zero with [MCTS](https://web.archive.org/web/20180623055344/http://mcts.ai/about/index.html)) is what it takes to build a robust chess engine, **LCZero....
+TO FINISH**

-- 6th stone: human applies specific technics or methods which would be looking for a "bad" beshop, play the "Spanish opening" or the "Sicilian defense", ...
-- 7th stone: each square of the chessboard has a value based on each piece type.
+- 6th stone: each square of the chessboard has a value based on each piece type.
 It is the Piece Square Table.
+- 7th stone: human applies specific technics or methods which would be looking for a "bad" beshop, play the "Spanish opening" or the "Sicilian defense", ...

 Old work on 6 models
 Unlike the well known chess engines which are based on rules, we going to focus on the main patterns generate by human and reproduce